 Liverpool City Library’s six branches, located at Carnes Hill, Casula, Green Valley, Liverpool CBD, Miller and Moorebank, provide members of the community with access to a world of information.

-Other services we provide include providing meeting rooms for hire, a home library service and regular access to a Justice of the Peace.
+Other services we provide include providing a home library service and regular access to a Justice of the Peace.

 Membership is free for anyone living, studying or working in the Liverpool area.